 Over 40 million people in the United States have varicose veins, making it one of the most common medical conditions.
-While some people may not experience any symptoms, others may struggle with daily, chronic pain negatively impacting their daily life.
+While some people may not experience any symptoms, others may struggle with chronic pain, negatively impacting their daily lives.

 Varicose Veins Increase Your Risk of Blood Clots When Traveling

-Your risk of blood clots increase when you travel, especially if you are sitting or standing still for an extended amount of time.
-Unfortunately, a condition known as Deep Vein Thrombosis (DVT) can occur if a blood clot develops in one of the body’s deep veins.
+Your risk of blood clots increases when you travel, especially if you are sitting or standing still for an extended amount of time.
+Unfortunately, a condition known as deep vein thrombosis (DVT) can occur if a blood clot develops in one of the body’s deep veins.
 Blood clots occur when blood thickens and clumps together.
-It is often referred to as a “silent condition” because some people may experience no symptoms at all, or they may feel leg pain, swelling, discoloration, cramping, or warmth in the affected area.
+It is often referred to as a “silent condition” because some people may experience no symptoms, or they may feel leg pain, swelling, discoloration, cramping, or warmth in the affected area.

-The longer you are immobile, the greater your risk of blood clots from developing DVT.
-Most often, a clot will dissolve on its own; however, it can become life-threatening if the blood clot breaks off and travels to the lungs causing a blockage known as a pulmonary embolism (PE).
+The longer you are immobile, the greater your risk of blood clots developing into DVT.
+A clot will often dissolve on its own; however, it can become life-threatening if the blood clot breaks off and travels to the lungs, causing a blockage known as a pulmonary embolism (PE).

 - Drink water: Staying hydrated keeps vein walls from narrowing and regulates blood pressure.

-- Elevate: When you elevate your legs, it becomes easier for them to successfully pump blood, putting less pressure on your veins.
+- Elevate: When you elevate your legs, it becomes easier for them to pump blood, putting less pressure on your veins successfully.

-- Ask your doc: If you are predisposed to blood clots or recently had vein treatment, make sure your doctor is aware that you are planning a trip and how long your flight will be.
+- Ask your doctor: If you are predisposed to blood clots or recently had vein treatment, make sure your doctor knows that you are planning a trip and how long your flight will be.
 They can recommend when it will be safe for you to fly.

 - Stretch to avoid blood clots: Get up and stand or stretch every hour to promote healthy blood flow and reduce swelling.